There are many Couch to 5k apps on the market, but what if you want to continue your running journey and take on a 10k?

 - You want to share your runs and run times with other runners on social media and other running platforms like Strava.

-Benefits of using a 5k to 10k running app
+What are the benefits of using a 5k to 10k running app?

 - It offers a ready-made training plan.